-“I want to take the test again!”
+“I want to retake the test!”
 Kim demanded.

 “Kimberly!
 Homework!
 Now!”

-A deflated Kim walked upstairs and returned with two books and a folder.
-She also brought a swimsuit and bottle of sunscreen.
-Emelia said, “We are going to Alaska, you don’t need sunscreen.”
+A deflated Kim walked upstairs and returned with a book bag and a folder.
+She also brought a swimsuit and a bottle of sunscreen.
+Emelia said, “We are going to Alaska; you don’t need sunscreen.”

 “It’s overcast in Alaska, not like Florida.”

 The flight from San Jose to Seattle would take off in three hours.
-Gabe Alexander’s comprehensive work email made him leave work an hour late and his wife, Lydia, waited at the front door with an angry expression.
-She spoke in an angry voice with a slight New York accent, “You’re late and haven’t packed.
+Thirty-four-year-old Gabe Alexander’s comprehensive work email made him leave work an hour late, and his wife, Lydia, was waiting at the front door of their house with an angry expression.
+She spoke in a raised voice with a slight New York accent, “You’re late and haven’t packed.
 Did you buy sunscreen?
 I told you to buy sunscreen!”